INTERVIEW : à la carte Records

 Techno is been always here in Barcelona, but now there are many labels and collectives focused with techno, with different point of views but surely Techno is really getting interesting.

-7 – In Barcelone, the are more and more new underground clubs and parties in Barca… and festivals… Could you telle me more about this scene.
+7 – In Barcelona, the are more and more new underground clubs and parties … and festivals… Could you tell me more about this scene.

 We are very happy with whats going on in Barcelona now.
 Big up for: Kommuna, Rekon, Switch pocket club, Red58, checkpoint & meetingpoint.